 Visakha Bucha Day

-Visakha Bucha Day ( วันวิสาขบูชา) is the most important Buddhist festival of the year.
-It represents birth ( ประสูติ), enlightenment ( ตรัสรู้), and passing away ( ปรินิพพาน) of Gautama Buddha.
+Visakha Bucha Day (วันวิสาขบูชา) is the most important Buddhist festival of the year.
+It represents birth (ประสูติ), enlightenment (ตรัสรู้), and passing away (ปรินิพพาน) of Gautama Buddha.
 It is believed that these three events occurred on the same day in different years.
 This day is accepted as the Buddha’s birthday by all the Buddhists in the world.
+The birth of the Buddha: Queen Maya holds on to the branch of a tree while giving birth to the Buddha, who is received by god Indra as other gods look on.

 People go to the temples and listen to sermons about Buddha’s life and his teachings.
 It’s a very colorful festival and devotees burn candles and incense and bring flowers to the temple to honor Buddha.
 There is also a tradition where people carry flowers, candles, and three incense sticks and walk around the temple 3 times in a procession to celebrate each of the 3 important events.